openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/02-aap-configure/assignment.md

 ```
 oc get secret cicd -o json | jq '.data.token' | xargs | base64 --decode > containergroup-sa.token
 ```
-The Certificate is collected in `containergroup-ca.crt` file you have to copy the context and paste it in  AAP credentials page in `Certificate Authority data` block.
+The certificate is collected in the `containergroup-ca.crt` file.
+You have to copy the context and paste it in the AAP credentials page in the `Certificate Authority data` block.

 ```
 oc get secret cicd -o json | jq '.data["ca.crt"]' | xargs | base64 --decode > containergroup-ca.crt
 ```

-OR

-Switch to the visual-editor tab to collect the `Token` and `Certificate`.
+Alternatively, switch to the visual-editor tab to collect the `Token` and `Certificate`.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_cred_filled.png?raw=true)

-**Instance Group**:
+**Instance Group:**

-Now create an instance Group.
-From the left side, menu selects Instance Group.
+Now create an instance group.
+From the left-side menu, select Instance Group.
 Click on Add to create a new `Container Group`.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_instancegroup.png?raw=true)

-Select the credentials which you have created and check the empty box of Custom pod spec.
-Update namespace with `dev-game-app` and the service account name will be `containergroup-service-account` here.
+Select the credentials you have created and check the empty box of Custom pod spec.
+Update namespace with `dev-game-app`, and the service account name will be `containergroup-service-account` here.

-**Inventory**:
+**Inventory:**

-Now we have to create an inventory. select inventories click on **Add inventory**.
-And in the fill in the details.
+Now we have to create an inventory.
+Select inventories, click on **Add inventory**, and fill in the details.
 First, add the `Instance group` that you just made.
 You have to create `Hosts` here.
-For that select Add & give a name to the host.
+For that, select Add & give a name to the host.

-On variables
+On variables:

 ```
 ---
 {'ansible_host': '127.0.0.1', 'ansible_connection': 'local'}